How to Find an Equivalent Spare Part Safely

 • Equipment design requirement

-Step 1: Identify the Original Part
+Step 1: Identify the Original Spare Part

-Before searching for an equivalent, identify the original part correctly.
+First, identify the original spare part correctly.

 • Part name